lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > still refer to the put-based language as lambda-LVar, the variant with
 > generalized updates could be called lambda-LVar+, or similar.)

-We've adopted the reviewer's suggestion of having arbitrary updates be part of lambdaLVar, for the reasons reviewer 2 gives as well as the reasons I gave above in response to reviewer 1.
+We've happily adopted the reviewer's suggestion of having arbitrary updates be part of lambdaLVar, for the reasons reviewer 2 gives as well as the reasons given above in response to reviewer 1.
 (As far as consistency with previous work, that ship has already sailed; what we presented in the first submitted version was already very different from the version of lambdaLVar that appeared in our FHPC '13 paper.)